What is our primary use case?

 What do I think about the stability of the solution?

-Yes, regarding the Stateful session inbound to ESB (Integration Server).
-It seems that the Stateful session doesn't break when the transaction is finished, but waits until the timeout expires (although quite often it doesn't even break even after timeout expires, eventually flooding the server).
+Regarding the Stateful session inbound to ESB (Integration Server).
+It seems that the Stateful session sometimes doesn't die out when the transaction is finished, but waits until the timeout expires (although quite often it doesn't even died even after timeout expires, which eventually would flooding the server).

 What do I think about the scalability of the solution?